TheCraftersRemixed/TheCraftersRemixed.github.io/README.md

 ## Credits
 Google for fontawesome (it's awesome)
 Bootstrap for bootstrapiness
 Stack Overflow peoples for overflowing all our stacks
+Sweet Alert for making sweet alerts!